A PHP Developer in The JavaScript World

 Node.js and npm

-Node.js (reference) makes it possible to run JS applications in the backend (server-side).
-Many of the components in this project require it.
-We also want to get npm to be able to easily install other node modules (reference).
+Node.js makes it possible to run JS applications in the backend (server-side) (reference) and many of the components in this project require it.
+We also need npm to be able to easily install other node modules (reference).

 UPDATE (2018): Check out nvm (reference).

-It's recommended to fetch nodejs directly from the repository and compile it by yourself because the software is evolving rapidly.
-So first install Git if you didn't already have it (reference).
+It's recommended to fetch node directly from the repository and compile it by yourself because the software is evolving rapidly.
+Therefore first install git if you didn't already have it (reference).

 $ cd /opt

-seems to be a preferrable (and ancient) way to store 3rd party software's source code (reference) but you can use your home directory as well.
+/opt is a preferrable (and ancient) way to store 3rd party software's source code but you can use your home directory as well (reference).
 It's just a temporary place for the source code files.
 The actual binaries are generated in latter steps.

 # download source code files